 A hemorrhoidectomy is an operation to remove hemorrhoids.
 Hemorrhoids are swollen veins located in or around the anus and rectum.
 Hemorrhoids can cause discomfort, pain, or bleeding.
+Recovery from this procedure will take 2-3 weeks.

 Copyright © Nucleus Medical Media, Inc.